RO EN

 However, lately, there have been two things that made me look at things differently.

-1. Thanks to an invitation to a job interview, I had the pleasure of talking to two people with much more experience in this area; and they made me understand that today and in the future we should no longer ask ourselves HOW to do things but WHY (furthermore, these are the things for which we should ask this question: technology, frameworks, etc.)
+1. Thanks to an invitation to a job interview, I had the pleasure of talking with two people with much more experience in this area; and they made me understand that today and in the future we should no longer ask HOW to do things but WHY (furthermore, these are the things for which we should ask this question: technology, frameworks, etc.)

 2. A quote: the code you write makes you a programmer; the code you delete makes you a good programmer; but the code you don't have to write makes you a great programmer; so where do you stand?